-Today’s blog visit by someone in Kiribati brings us to blog visitors from 176 countries, including 9 of 10 provinces in Canada and all 50 states in the USA plus Washington DC.
+Today’s blog visit by someone in Kiribati brings us to blog visitors from 181 countries and territories, including 9 of 10 provinces in Canada and all 50 states in the USA plus Washington DC.
 We have visitors from Algeria to Zimbabwe, from Slovakia AND Slovenia, and (I’m not making this up) North Pole, Alaska — all seeking to build Primary in Zion.
 Look to the left here for the list titled “Primary in Zion visitors span the nations.”

 Each time a new country pops up, my heart goes out to the Primary worker in that place and I think, “What’s Primary like for you, my sister or brother?
 Do you sing ‘I am a Child of God?’
 Are the children too wiggly sometimes?
 Do they love the Lord?
 Is it hard for them to be good some days?”
 We’re honored that leaders of children around the world are visiting these pages and sharing ideas about how to help children return to the Lord who loves them so much.